Industrial Court of Uganda

 October 2017

-Extension of time granted and late reply validated where service on an administrative assistant sufficed to inform the corporation.
+Extension of time granted and late reply validated where company failed to prove service on administrative assistant was invalid.

 6 October 2017